We are committed to giving you the best possible service.

 Health promotion: the practice will offer patients advice and information on: steps they can take to promote good health and avoid illness; self-help can be undertaken without reference to a doctor in case of minor ailments.

 Health records: you have the right to see your health records, subject to limitations in the law.
 These will be kept confidential at all times.
+The easiest way to do this is to register for your own online account.

 Medical Certificates: Certain medical certificates are issued free of charge.
 Please ask for confirmation from reception if you require clarification.